Last updated: November 20, 2020

 Besides pausing tourist visas and keeping cruise ships outside of Omani ports, the committee also decided to:

-- Close customer-facing services in both public and private sectors, encourage electronic alternatives
+- Close customer-facing services in both public and private sectors and encourage electronic alternatives

 - Shut mosques and other places of worship